 Despite the building having a ‘Glasgow lease system’ – a perpetually renewable leasing arrangement, whereby any improvements made by the tenant became the property of the owner when they quit their tenancy, more money was spent on renovations in 1919.
 The building was thoroughly renovated, new electric lighting installed, the floor upgraded and an additional entrance opened on Armagh Street.
 Afternoon and evening skaters would be accompanied by live orchestra and spectators could watch from the newly built balcony cafe – the latest idea from America.
 15

-The Colosseum continued to play host to many casual shows until the ‘ancient fabric’ of the building could take the stain no longer, and in 1919, following one stormy political meeting it was condemned by the city authorities.
+The Colosseum continued to play host to many casual shows until the ‘ancient fabric’ of the building could take the strain no longer.
+In 1919, following one stormy political meeting, it was condemned by the city authorities.
 16

 New Regent Street

-In 1929, city councillor, George Gould (1865 – 1941) put the idea forward that the building should be demolished and the site be developed into a shopping street lined by small boutiques.
+In 1929, city councillor George Gould (1865 – 1941) put the idea forward that the building should be demolished and the site developed into a shopping street lined by small boutiques.

-The idea was agreed upon and the site was sold to New Regent Street Ltd, who began planning the new development with local architect, Mr. Harry Francis Willis (1893 – 1972, also designed the Edmond’s Clock Tower, the telephone cabinet in Oxford Terrace, and Santa Barbara Apartments on Victoria Street).
+The idea was agreed upon, and the site was sold to New Regent Street Ltd. They began planning the new development with local architect, Mr Harry Francis Willis (1893 – 1972, also designed the Edmond’s Clock Tower, the telephone cabinet in Oxford Terrace, and Santa Barbara Apartments on Victoria Street).
 He designed the street’s continuous line of twenty small shops each side in the fashionable Spanish Mission style.
 Each shared similar design features such as wrought iron verandahs and window boxes.
 Willis was also responsible for the newly built Repertory Theatre on Kilmore Street which also shared this style.

 Although the street did not resemble its namesake – London’s famous shopping street – the name certainly conjured up a feeling of class and style to entice shoppers to visit.

-The street was completed by the builders, T. Andrews & Sons in 1931.
-It was one of just a few large scale projects completed during the depression.
+The street was completed by the builders T. Andrews & Sons in 1931.
+It was one of just a few large-scale projects completed during the depression.
 The undergrounding of services, ventilation and lighting systems, and extensive steel reinforcing were acclaimed developments at the time.
-It was very ambitious to believe that forty separate titles could be leased at a cost of £2,500.
-The financial lay out for interested retailers was high.
+It was very ambitious to believe that forty separate titles could be leased at the cost of £2,500.
+The financial layout for interested retailers was high.
 They had to guarantee their commitment by paying a £100 deposit and pay a £4 weekly rent to the owners.
 The developers offered inducements to prospective tenants, including paying for “all municipal rates, taxes, fire insurance on buildings, earthquake insurance, plate glass insurance and verandah lighting, also flood lighting.”

 The city mayor, Daniel G. Sullivan opened New Regent St on April 1st, 1932.
 Although most the shops were still unleased, New Regent Street was an instant delight to visitors.